HVAC Do’s and Don’ts Before Summer Hits

 Do Get an HVAC Tune-Up

-Don’t Put Off Repairs
+Don’t Delay Repairs

 “Clogged lines, dirty filters, low refrigerant (Freon), loose or broken parts, you name it, it all contributes to how efficiently your system runs.
-It’s always best to address problems when they arise to keep it operating to its full potential,” Carson said.
+It’s always best to address problems when they arise to keep it operating to its full potential,” Carson explained.

 Do Upgrade Your Thermostat